Violet Oakley: New Woman

 As educational opportunities were made more available in the 19th century, women artists became part of professional enterprises, including founding their own art associations.
 Artwork made by women was considered to be inferior, and to help overcome that stereotype women became "increasingly vocal and confident" in promoting women's work, and thus became part of the emerging image of the educated, modern and freer "New Woman".

 Artists "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplifying this emerging type through their own lives."
-In the late 19th-century and early 20th century about 88% of the subscribers of 11,000 magazines and periodicals were women.
+In the late 19th century and early 20th century about 88% of the subscribers of 11,000 magazines and periodicals were women.
 As women entered the artist community, publishers hired women to create illustrations that depict the world through a woman's perspective.
-Other successful illustrators were Jennie Augusta Brownscombe, Jessie Wilcox Smith, Rose O'Neill, and Elizabeth Shippen Green.
+Other successful illustrators were Jennie Augusta Brownscombe, Jessie Willcox Smith, Rose O'Neill, and Elizabeth Shippen Green.

 Work

-Her teacher Howard Pyle recommended Oakley and fellow artist Jessie Wilcox Smith for their first important commission, a series of illustrations for Longfellow's Evangeline, that was published in 1897, numerous commissions followed.
+Her teacher Howard Pyle recommended Oakley and fellow artist Jessie Willcox Smith for their first important commission, a series of illustrations for Longfellow's Evangeline, that was published in 1897, numerous commissions followed.

 Oakley painted a series of 43 murals in the Pennsylvania State Capitol Building in Harrisburg for the Governors Grand Reception Room, the Senate and the Supreme Court.
 Oakley was originally commissioned in 1902 only for the murals in the Governor's Grand Reception Room, which she titled "The Founding of the State of Liberty Spiritual."
 In the reception room murals, Oakley depicts the story of William Penn and the founding of Pennsylvania.
 She conducted extensive research on the subject, even traveling to England.
 The series of murals were unveiled in the new Capitol Building in November 1906, shortly after the dedication of the building.
 When Edwin Austin Abbey died in 1911, Violet Oakley was offered the job of creating the murals for the Senate and Supreme Court Chambers, a 16-year project.